netuno-org/doc/docs/academy/explore/cli.md

 ./netuno app database=employee
 ```

-> The database name may contain number and letters, if the name has more than one word it should be separated as follows. <br>
+> The database name may contain number and letters, if the name has more than one word it should be separated as follows.
+>
- Ex: employee_db
+> Ex: employee_db

 #### Example of how to pre-define the database type

 ```shell
 ./netuno app engine=pg
 ```
-> These are the accepted database types: <br>PostgreSQL - pg <br>
+> These are the accepted database types:
+> PostgreSQL - pg
- MariaDB - mariadb <br>
+> MariaDB - mariadb
- Microsoft SQL Server - mssql <br>
+> Microsoft SQL Server - mssql
- H2 Database - h2 <br>
+> H2 Database - h2

 #### Example of how to pre-define the database server address